-When creating or editing policy sets, consider the following points:
+When you create or edit policy sets, consider the following points:

-• By default, web and Java agents request policy decisions in the Top Level Realm (/) from the default policy set, iPlanetAMwebAgentService.
-When the realm and policy set differ for your web or Java agent, you can specify the realm and policy set in the agent profile.
-AM then directs requests from the agent to the specified realm and policy set, so this is backwards compatible with existing web and Java agents.
+• By default, web and Java agents request policy decisions in the Top Level Realm from the policy set, iPlanetAMWebAgentService.
+If the realm and policy set differ for your web or Java agent, specify the realm and policy set in the agent profile.
+AM directs requests from the agent to the specified realm and policy set.
+This behavior is backwards compatible with existing web and Java agents.

-You can configure the realm and policy set the agent uses in the agent profile.
-See the ForgeRock Web Agents User Guide, or the ForgeRock Java Agents User Guide for more information.
+For information on setting the realm and policy set in the agent profile details, refer to the ForgeRock web agents documentation or the ForgeRock Java agents documentation.

-- AM only honors OAuth2 Scope resource type policies configured in the Default OAuth2 Scopes Policy Set.
-Configure all policies required for your OAuth 2.0 service in the Default OAuth2 Scopes Policy Set. - AM creates a policy set containing a policy representing the resources and identities specified by a resource owner using UMA 2.0 to share their registered resources.
+- AM only honors OAuth2 Scope resource type policies.
+Configure policies for your OAuth 2.0 service in a custom policy set with OAuth2 Scope resource type policies, or use the existing Default OAuth2 Scopes Policy Set. - AM creates a policy set containing a policy representing the resources and identities specified by a resource owner using UMA 2.0 to share their registered resources.

-These policies appear in the AM console as read-only, and cannot be edited by administrative users such as amAdmin.
+These policies appear in the AM admin UI as read-only, and cannot be edited by administrative users such as amAdmin.
 They can, however, be viewed and deleted.

-Manage policy sets using the AM console or the REST API:
+Manage policy sets using the AM admin UI or the REST API: